project-fika/Fika-Installer/README.md

 * "Install Fika in current folder" allows you to install Fika-Core and Fika-Server in the directory where Fika-Installer is located.
 The SPT files will be copied or symlinked.
 * "Install Fika Headless" allows you to install Fika-Core and Fika-Headless in the directory where Fika-Installer is located.
 The SPT files will be copied or symlinked.

+## Admin requirement
+Fika-Installer requires admin elevation for firewall configuration and symlinking.
+Fika-Installer does not perform any other modifications to your system.

 ## Linux Support
 Linux support is not planned.
 However, only minimal code modifications should be required for Linux compatibility.
 Feel free to submit a PR.